 - Local learning disability partnership boards need to facilitate the mainstreaming of services for victims of disability hate crime (Perry 2004)

-- Hate-crime reporting can be increased by improving access, improving the service experience, thorough social marketing, all of which should involve and actively engage the end users (Wong and Christmann 2008)
+- Hate-crime reporting can be increased by improving access, improving the service experience, through social marketing, all of which should involve and actively engage the end users (Wong and Christmann 2008)

 We were not able to identify any studies that have demonstrated a causal relationship between interventions and increases in hate crime reporting.
 However, reports from several projects and information provided on websites indicate several promising areas: